zig-gamedev/zig-gamedev/README.md

 # zig-gamedev project

-This repository contains a collection of **sample applications and libraries for game developers using [Zig programming language](https://ziglang.org/)** and DirectX 12 API.
+This repository contains a collection of **sample applications and libraries written in [Zig programming language](https://ziglang.org/)** and using **DirectX 12 API**.

 Project provides several helper libraries implemented in Zig that are described below - in [Libraries](#libraries) section.
 All sample applications use those libraries.

-Additionally, Zig compiler can build C/C++ code which can then be easily invoked from Zig code.
+Zig compiler can build C/C++ code which can then be easily invoked from Zig code.
 This project takes advantage of this capability in order to use some existing, well-known, C/C++ libraries (full source code of those libraries can be found in [external/src](external/src) directory).

 Not counting ~60 MB [Zig compiler](https://ziglang.org/download/) package, **this repository is fully standalone, neither Visual Studio nor Windows SDK needs to be installed to build this project**.
 Please read the details [below](#building-sample-applications).